openbusinessapps/.github/profile/README.md

 # OpenBusinessApps

 **About OpenBusinessApps**

 **OpenBusinessApps** is an open-source organization dedicated to collaboration around existing ERPs and business applications.
 We bring together developers, users, and enthusiasts to contribute to open-source projects like **Axelor**, **Odoo**, **Dolibarr**, and other popular ERP solutions.
-Our goal is to facilitate the creation of **modules**, **extensions**, **bug fixes**, and **enhancements** for these ERPs, helping the community improve their business management tools.
+Our goal is to help the community improve their business management tools.
 We promote interoperability and customization of ERPs to better meet the needs of businesses of all sizes.
 **OpenBusinessApps** is a collaborative platform, independent of the companies behind these ERPs, where the community takes charge of contributions and development.